woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode2.md

 **Susan**: He didn’t get a thing to eat.

 **Marilyn**: You ordered enough for three or four people, but I’m not complaining.
-The food delicious.
+The food is delicious.

 **Susan**: Who is that?